Beginning July 1st, there will be a 3% surcharge fee on all cards. ACH online bank payments don’t have a fee.

 The Plans Examiner program consists of three quarters of coursework totaling approximately 300 hours of instruction.

-Students must have reliable internet access and the ability to participate in virtual classes, complete assignments, and access the online learning system.
+Students need a computer and reliable internet access.
+The ability to participate in virtual classes, complete assignments, and access the online learning system.